A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Introduction

-In this paper, we propose a novel network architecture called \emph{weight-shared multi-stage network} (WSMS-Net).
-In contrast to ordinary CNNs built by stacking a number of convolution layers, the WSMS-Net has a multistage architecture consisting of multiple ordinary CNNs arranged in parallel.
+In this paper, we propose a network architecture called the \emph{weight-shared multi-stage network} (WSMS-Net).
+In contrast to ordinary CNNs, which are built by stacking convolution layers, a WSMS-Net has a multi-stage architecture consisting of multiple ordinary CNNs arranged in parallel.
 A conceptual diagram of the WSMS-Net is depicted in Fig.~\ref{fig:scale}.
-Each stage of the WSMS-Net consists of all or part of the same CNN: The weight of each convolution layer in each stage is shared with that of the corresponding layer of the other stages.
-Each stage is given a scaled image of an original input image.
-The features extracted at the all the stages are integrated at the \emph{integration layer} and used for image classification.
-Thanks to this architecture, similar features are extracted even from objects of different scales at different stages, and thereby, the same objects of different scales are considered to be in the same class.
-We apply the WSMS-Net to existing deep CNNs and the experimental results demonstrate that the combination with the WSMS-Net improves the classification accuracy of the original deep CNNs by acquiring the scale invariance or at least the robustness to scaling of objects.
+Each stage of the WSMS-Net consists of all or part of the same CNN: The weights of each convolution layer in each stage are shared with those of the corresponding layers of the other stages.
+Each stage is given a scaled image of the original input image.
+The features extracted at all stages are concatenated and fed to the \emph{integration layer}.
+We expect that the integration layer selects the feature for classification and discards the remaining information.
+If the feature from one of the stages is sufficient for classification, the integration layer selects it, and the other stages require no further training.
+At the Fig.~\ref{fig:scale}, in the case of inputting image B after learning the image A, the integration layer is expected to select the feature from stage $2$ similar to the feature learned from image A. Thanks to this architecture, similar features are extracted even from objects of different scales at the various stages, and thereby, the same objects of different scales are classified into the same class.
+We apply the WSMS-Net to existing deep CNNs and evaluate them on the CIFAR-10, CIFAR-100~\cite{Krizhevsky2009} and ImageNet~\cite{Russakovsky2014} datasets.
+The experimental results demonstrate that the WSMS-Nets significantly make the original deep CNNs robust to scaling and improve the classification accuracy.
+A preliminary and limited result is found in a conference paper~\cite{Takahashi2017b}.